pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 The player can catch the apple in the bowl, but the score stays as zero.
 We will fix this next.

-We'll add another script to the score-keeper sprite.
-The script's job will be to give the player a point, and announce the new score.
+We’ll add another script to the score-keeper sprite.
+The script’s job will be to give the player a point, and announce the new score.

 But first we need to think about when this code will run.
 We want it to run when the apple is caught by the bowl.
 Like in Scratch, one Sprite can _broadcast_ a message which other sprites can react to.
-We'll use a message `award-point` which the score-keeper will react to.
-Later, we'll make the apple broadcast this message when the player's bowl catches it.
+We’ll use a message `"award-point"` which the score-keeper will react to.
+Later, we’ll make the apple broadcast this message when the player’s bowl catches it.

 {{< learner-task >}}

-Add a new empty script to the score-keeper which will run when it receives the message `award-point`.
+Add a new empty script to the score-keeper which will run when it receives the message `"award-point"`.

 {{< learner-task-help >}}